Martino2007/Daniel-Ricciardo-website/CONTRIBUTING.md

-# Contributing to Daniel Ricciardo website
+# Contributing to the Daniel Ricciardo Website

 Thank you for considering contributing!
 Please follow these steps: